Thai Chicken Coconut Soup (Tom Ka Gai)

 So that when you open it, the Kaffir Lime Leaves stays whole.
 This makes it easy to pick out and discard after cooking.
 Tearing the Kaffir Lime Leaves opens the aroma and flavors.
 Now scratch the screen and a whiff…WOW!

 Just throw the leaves, torn and whole into your soup, cook, then pick out and discard.
 Well, I guess you don’t have to.
-You can leave the Kaffir Lime Leaves in the soup and make your guests pick it out.
+You can leave the Kaffir Lime Leaves in the soup and make your guests pick it out, or just push it aside with your spoon.

 Substitutions for Kaffir Lime Leaves

 If you don’t have access to fresh Kaffir Lime Leaves, you can find them at the Asian markets frozen or dried whole.
 You can also substitute Kaffir Lime Leaves with thick strips of lime peel.
 Take a whole lime and a vegetable peeler.
-Peel thick strips.
+Peel thick strips, avoiding the white bitter pith.
+You just want the green.
 Use your hands to tear a few places along the strip or just crush/fold the strip to bruise it a bit to release its flavor and aroma.
 Discard after cooking.
 Use one 2-inch x 1-inch strip of lime peel for every Kaffir Lime Leaf the recipe calls for.

 Tessa's intro: "I just wouldn’t cope with not knowing how to make some version of this soup.
 I love it.
 You can add a few mushrooms, a couple of fresh spinach leaves or some slices of zucchini in with the chicken.
 Also wonderful instead of the chicken is to cook some large, shelled shrimp on a barbecue or grill pan and toss them into the soup just before serving.
 The fish sauce is the salt in this soup so adjust the quantities according to your taste (and the same with the chile).
 I like it not too strong.
 Keep the cilantro stems in your freezer to add flavor to a broth or stew."

 Put the galangal, cilantro roots, lime leaves, lemongrass and 4 cups of water in a saucepan and bring to the boil.
 Add the fish sauce and lime juice, decrease the heat, and simmer for 10 minutes.
-Remove the cilantro roots.
-Add the coconut milk, bring back to a boil and boil for a couple of minutes.
-Add
+Remove the cilantro and discard.